 “What the fuck are you talking about Kanagi?”
 Laura cringed involuntarily; she had never heard Dimitri cuss before.
 She could only imagine what Rukia’s reaction was.
 It took a moment for her to respond.

 “Sir…I can’t stress enough that they’re simply suggesting it as a hypothetical.
 I know these people and I can’t imagine that they’d really do it.
 It’s just…well, right now the food supplies are somewhat low.
 Even with reduced rations, there’s really only enough for four people to survive for a few months.
 Everything that we needed to keep a continuous supply of food was supposed to be on the Ariane-six…all the seeds for crops and enough MRE’s to last three hundred people a decade were on that supply ship and…well…we’ve not been able to verify if she got off the ground before the shit hit the fan.
 Until it clears the Van Allen belts we’re not going to be able to lock onto her signal and that won’t be for another six hours…assuming she’s even out there.”

 Rukia went quiet again and Dimitri considered her words before asking, “So what you’re saying, Kanagi, is that if the Ariane never made lift-off then they’re not going to let the Daedalus board the station?”

-“I’m so…sorry Sir.”
+“I’m so… sorry, sir.”
 Dimitri could tell the young Japanese-American astronaut was sickened by her own words.
-“According to Nick, the current supplies would last six people no more than a couple weeks.
-I don’t know what to say Sir except…I will die before I let that happen; you have my word.
+“According to Nick, the current supplies would last six people no more than a couple of weeks.
+I don’t know what to say, sir, except…I will die before I let that happen; you have my word.
 I have to go before they discover that I’ve contacted you.
 Maintain your course and the second I can, I’ll give you an update.
-God speed Sir.”
+God speed, sir.”

 “Kanagi.”
 Dimitri caught her before she cut the transmission.